nubbthedestroyer/docker-workshop/exercises/4.1-dockerCompose/README.md

 2a1b77e066e6
 ```

 Now we can run `docker-compose`.
-Navigate to the food trucks directory and run `docker-compose up`.
+Go ahead and run `docker-compose up`.

 ```bash
 $ docker-compose up